 Using an IRS example, assume you have two traditional IRAs, IRA-1 and IRA-2.
 You take a distribution from IRA-1 and within 60 days roll it over into your new traditional IRA-3.
 Under the “old” rule, you could not make another tax-free 60-day rollover from IRA-1 (or IRA-3) within one year from the date of your distribution.
 But you could still make a tax-free rollover from IRA-2 to any other traditional IRA.

 However, a recent Tax Court case, Bobrow v Commissioner, concluded that the IRS’s interpretation was incorrect and that the limitation applies on an aggregate basis.
 This means regardless of how many IRAs an individual taxpayer maintains, that individual can make only one tax-free 60-day rollover within each 12-month period.
-Note: The one rollover per year rule also applies separately to your Roth IRAs.

 The IRS has announced that it will follow the Bobrow v Commissioner case beginning in 2015 and that this new rule will not apply to any rollover that involves a distribution occurring before January 1, 2015.
 For the rest of 2014 the "old" one-rollover-per-year rule will apply to any IRA distributions you receive.